 15. Blonde Root Melt

 Straightening your natural hair can be a real pain sometimes, especially when you have kinky curly hair.
-So, a sew in hairstyle is your bet if you want those straight locks on your head for a considerable amount of time.
-This blonde sew in hairstyle with a dark root melt on top looks great when styled straight because of the contrast created by the dual tones.
+So, a sew-in hairstyle is your best bet if you want those straight locks on your head for a considerable amount of time.
+This blonde sew-in hairstyle with a dark root melt on top looks great when styled straight because of the contrast created by the dual tones.